Paraslash Audio Streaming | |

 Buffer trees and buffer tree nodes.

-The buffer tree API offers a more powerful method than standard unix pipes for managing the data flow from the producer of the data (e.g. the network receiver) to its consumer(s) (e.g. a sound card).
+The buffer tree API offers an efficient method for managing the data flow from a producer (e.g. the network receiver) to the consumer(s) (e.g. a sound card).

-A buffer tree consists of buffer tree nodes linked via certain parent/child relationships.
+A buffer tree consists of buffer tree nodes which are linked together via parent/child relationships.
+Data buffers are propagated down without copying.

 Each data buffer starts its way from the root of the buffer tree.
 At each node the data is investigated and possibly changed.
 New data is then fed to each child.
-Everything happens within one single-treaded process.
-There are no file descriptors and no calls to read() or write().
+There are no file descriptors, no processes/threads and no calls to read() or write().

 Whenever a node in the buffer tree creates output, either by creating a new buffer or by pushing down buffers received from its parent, references to that buffer are created for all children of the node.
-The buffer tree code tries hard to avoid to copy buffer contents, but is forced to do so in case there are alignment constraints.
+The code avoids to copy buffer contents when possible.

 Buffer pools - An alternative to malloc/free buffer management.

-Non-leaf nodes usually create output to be processed by their children.
+Non-leaf nodes usually create output to be processed by their child nodes.
 The data must be fed through the output channel(s) of the node in order to make that data available to each child.

 The easiest way to do so is to malloc() a buffer, fill it, and then call btr_add_output().
 This adds references to that buffer to all children.
 The buffer is automatically freed if no buffer tree node is using it any more.

-This approach, while being simple, has some drawbacks, especially affecting the root nodes of the buffer tree.
-Often the data source which is represented by a root node does not know in advance how much data will be available.
-Therefore the allocated buffer is either larger than what can currently be read, or is too small so that multiple buffers have to be used.
+This approach is simple but has some drawbacks.
+For example the data source represented by the root node does not know in advance how much data will be available.
+Therefore the allocated buffer will either be larger than necessary or too small so that multiple buffers have to be used.

 While this could be worked around by using a large buffer and calling realloc() afterwards to shrink the buffer according to how much has been read, there is a second problem which comes from the alignment constraints of some filters, mainly the decoders like mp3dec.
 These need a minimal amount of data to proceed, and most of them even need this amount as one contiguous buffer, i.e. not spread out over two or more buffers.